gar1t/2015-06-23-devoxx/slides.md

 ---

-> I wrote an <s>scalable</s> awesome Erlang system for my client.
+> I wrote <s>a scalable</s> an awesome Erlang system for my client.
 The system can handle hundreds of thousands of clients on EC2 and uses up to 200 instances in simulation.

 ---